Cardinals

 Lives, Habitats & Pictures of the Cardinals

-There are two types of cardinals that can be found in North America, one is the Northern Cardinal.
-This cardinal is slowly moving and nesting farther North every year.
+There are two types of cardinals that can be found in North America.
+The Northern Cardinal is slowly moving and nesting further into the north every year.
+It is thought that the use of birdfeeders has caused this.

-It is thought that the use of birdfeeders is the cause of this.
-The other is the Red-crested Cardinal, also known as the Brazillian Cardinal.
-This bird type is an exotic, and can be seen in Florida and California, in most cases where it has escaped from captivity.
+The other is the Red-crested Cardinal which is also known as the Brazillian Cardinal.
+This bird type is an exotic and can be seen in Florida and California.
+In most cases it is because it may have escaped from captivity.

 Classic Collection of North American Birds